-At the time of the primary analysis, conducted when all patients had completed at least 32 weeks of treatment or had discontinued earlier, there was one death on the C+V arm.
-The overall survival (OS) results at the time of the primary analysis did not reach statistical significance.
+At the time of the interim analysis of overall survival, conducted when all patients had completed at least 32 weeks of treatment or had discontinued earlier, there was one death on the C+V arm.
+The overall survival (OS) results at the time of the interim analysis did not reach statistical significance.
+No additional deaths were reported in either arm at the time of the final analysis.